Importing a CSV with '--skip-nested-set-build' raises an error in 2.5.x

 1. Remove the NOT NULL clause or add a default value to the column (requires migration).
 See notes above regarding default value.

 2. Remove STRICT_TRANS_TABLES from sql_mode (less secure database and requires documentation and deploy changes).

 3. Make sure LFT and RGT are not NULL on save of hierarchical objects.
 This could be limited to those objects that can be imported via CSV with a 'skip-nested-set' option, but it would be best to fix any other affected tables.

-#2 Updated by José Raddaoui Marín 4 months ago
+#2 Updated by José Raddaoui Marín almost 2 years ago

 - Status changed from New to QA/Review